 What is Regular PhD?

 This is one of the most preferred choices among all PhD programmes.
-Candidates who opt for regular PhD have to work full time for his/her PhD degree.
-Regular PhD candidates also receive assistantship or fellowship from different institutes like UGC/CSIR or any other recognized agencies.
+If you opt for regular PhD,then you can receive assistantship or fellowship from different institutes like UGC/CSIR or any other recognized agencies.

 Eligibility Criteria for Regular PhD